 - There are public boats to cross the river, don’t take an expensive boat

 - River Nile looks beautiful during sunset.
 You can take a short cruise if your budget allows.
-If you are backpacking, hop into a public boat during sunset, you will get a feeling of how does it taste
+If you are backpacking, hop into a public boat during sunset, you will get a feeling of how it tastes.

 - You can go to Luxor from Aswan by train.
-Go to the train station directly to buy a ticket, you don’t need to do it through any agency
+Go to the train station directly to buy a ticket, you need not do it through any agency.